Jeong Jun-ha: Characters

-"Alcohol CEO" is also his nickname on this programme, a nickname he gained since he operates a Karaoke-pub in Gangnam-gu, Seoul called "Mong" (몽, 夢, means "Dream" in Korean).
+"Alcohol CEO" is also his nickname on this programme, a nickname he gained since he operates a Karaoke-pub in Gangnam District, Seoul called "Mong" (몽, 夢, means "Dream" in Korean).
 This, combined with the previously mentioned nickname Daegari, led to Yoo Jae-suk nicknaming him "Chivas Daegal" (a reference to Chivas Regal).

 In March 2016, he participated in Show Me the Money 5 - "open hiphop audition TV program".
 Even though he is not a rapper (but rather a comedian), he participated in the program.

 Personal life

-As of September 2010, he operates a Japanese restaurant at Gangnam, which is located near his home.
+As of September 2010, he operates a Japanese restaurant at Gangnam District, which is located near his home.
 After four years of dating, he married his girlfriend, a Korean-Japanese flight attendant, who is ten years his junior and nicknamed by Jun-ha himself and fellow Infinite Challenge members as "Nemo" on May 20, 2012.
 He also had some leg problems when he runs.
 The couple welcomed their first child, Ryouha, on March 22, 2013.

 In 2021's episode of Learn Way (season 2), he was the teacher that taught Mijoo to make Makgeolli, as he is also a certified traditional Korean alcoholic drinks sommelier.